Psalms For Life

 Psalm 40

-God cares about the humble poor
+God of the humble poor

-Recalling our past deliverance can strengthen our faith when facing another crisis.
+Recalling past deliverance can strengthen our faith when facing another crisis.
 Rededicating ourselves to trust and obey God is vital too.
 David does both here while urgently asking for God’s help.

 For the worship leader.
 A David psalm.